-The assessment team is composed of public safety practitioners from Ohio and Tennessee who are specially trained in CALEA’s standards.
+The assessment team is comprised of public safety practitioners from Ohio and Georgia who are specially trained in CALEA’s standards.
 The team members come from agencies that are similar to BSO in size and function.
 These assessors will review written materials, interview individuals and visit offices and other locations where compliance can be witnessed.

 The assessors are:

 Team Leader – Robin Geis, (retired) Chief of Police, City of Dublin, Ohio

 Team Member – Kathy Strickland, Cobb County Emergency Communications Center, Marietta, Ga.

 Once the CALEA assessors complete their review of the agency, they report back to the full commission, who will then decide if the agency is to be granted accredited status.
 Should the commission award reaccredited status to BSO’s Regional Communications, it will be the department’s third award.